batsdk/jokes-cli/readme.md

 # Jokes-CLI - A Basic CLI Made with Golang
 This application is a simple Command Line Interface (CLI) built with Golang and the Cobra CLI framework.
-It's designed to retrieve and deliver random jokes from a JSON file containing a collection of jokes.
-Although the intention is to fetch random jokes from an external API, this functionality has not been implemented as of now.
+It's designed to retrieve and deliver random jokes from an API containing a collection of jokes.
 ## Prerequisites

 Before you begin, ensure you have the following installed on your system: